 “Hi, My son is 37 and has been struggling with opiate addiction since he was a teenager.
-He has been on Suboxone for about 6-7 years, which was helpful for a while, but then he started drinking and became a severe alcoholic, then was prescribed Antabuse, along with the Suboxone and before long started back on heroin again.
+He has been on Suboxone for about 6-7 years, which was helpful for a while.
+Then he started drinking, became a severe alcoholic, and was prescribed Antabuse, along with the Suboxone.
+Before long started back on heroin again.
 This run has been going on for about a year.
 He lost his job and can’t pay his rent so he is being evicted.
 I offered to store some clothing and drive him to a detox.
-He keeps stalling, and now wants me to drive him to detox and pack up his stuff at the rooming house for him.
+He keeps stalling.
+Now he wants me to drive him to detox and pack up his stuff at the rooming house for him.
 Basically I have to do everything.

 Dominique Simon-Levine understands the desperation that comes with addiction and suggests that a more comprehensive response is necessary

 Medication assisted treatment (MAT, in your case suboxone) for opiates is rarely enough on its own.
 We have said this before.
 It is a critical first step to facilitate withdrawals from opiates and to reduce cravings.
 Unless other treatments are used in combination with MAT, however, there is a likelihood that the person will start to, or continue to, use other drugs.
-I am fond of saying that when I was on Naltrexone and Antabuse, I had (scarily real) thoughts of snorting the little white specs in the carpet.
-I was so desperate to get high on something.
-I smoked pot, whose high I disliked.
+When I was on Naltrexone and Antabuse, I had (scarily real) thoughts of snorting the little white specs in the carpet.
+I was so desperate to get high on something that I smoked pot, whose high I disliked.
 I used cocaine, which I was also not fond of, and for which I had to take benzodiazepines to come down from.

 For some, this desperation for other drugs may reduce on its own, or with the counseling that is supposed to accompany the medicine.
 For others, like your son, this is simply not enough.
 The opiate problem will become an alcohol or cocaine problem, and, as has happened for your son, one may turn back to heroin and stronger opiates.